Wes Covington: Baseball career

 match those he had with the Braves.

 In an 11-year career, Covington was a .279 hitter, with 131 homers, and 499 runs batted in, a .337 on-base percentage, and a .466 slugging percentage, in 1,075 games.
 His best season came in 1958, when he posted career numbers in average (.330), home runs (24), and RBI (74).

+Although batting only .216 (56-for-259) as a pinch hitter in his MLB career, Covington hit 7 home runs along with 50 RBI in that role.

 After his knee injuries, Covington had the reputation of being a poor fielder and a slow runner.
 He said about this, "What someone else says about me being a bad outfielder doesn't bother me.
 I've heard it all before.
 They don't pay outfielders for what they do with the glove."

-Covington ended his Major League in 1966 with the Los Angeles Dodgers.
+Covington ended his Major League career in 1966 with the Los Angeles Dodgers.
 He had started the season as a member of Chicago Cubs.
 On May 11, the team released him.

 On May 28, 1966, he signed as a Free Agent with the Dodgers.
 The Dodgers went on to the World Series that year where they lost in four games to the Baltimore Orioles.
 Covington appeared in his last World Series game, as a pinch-hitter, batting for relief pitcher Bob Miller in game 1, striking out.
 After the season the Dodgers released him.